-As for the BBIBP-CorV vaccine, while the large-scale effectiveness studies are lacking, strong SARS-CoV-2 specific immunity after the third dose has been reported [18, 19, 20].
-Similarly, it has been observed that a third dose of ChAdOx1nCov-19 boosts T-cell response and increases antibody titers [21].
-On the other hand, there were no available reports on Gam-COVID-Vac vaccine boosting.
+As for the BBIBP-CorV vaccine, while the large-scale effectiveness studies are lacking, strong SARS-CoV-2 specific immunity after the third dose has been reported [18-20].
+Similarly, it has been observed that a third dose of ChAdOx1-nCov-19 boosts T-cell response and increases antibody titers [21].
+On the other hand, there were no available reports on Gam-

+COVID-Vac vaccine boosting.
 In our study, considerable effectiveness of a booster dose of the same vaccine type against of SARS-COV-2 infection was confirmed for three out of four investigated vaccines.
-Namely, due to the specific dosing regimen and the relatively short follow-up, our study did not include subjects who had received three doses of ChAdOx1nCov-19.
-Also, we were unable to calculate third dose VE of a mix-and-match prime-boost strategy, as the only subject in the two-dose group who was vaccinated with different vaccine types did not get infected with SARS-CoV-2.
-Nevertheless, it is worth noting that among over 3000 subjects, whose third dose of the vaccine differed from the previous two (mix and match approach), only about 0.5% got COVID-19 during the follow-up, and none were hospitalized or admitted to the ICU.
+Namely, due to the specific dosing regimen and the relatively short follow-up, our study did not include subjects who had received three doses of ChAdOx1-nCov-19.
+We were also unable to calculate third dose VE of a mix-and-match prime-boost strategy, as the only subject in the two-dose group who was vaccinated with different vaccine types did not get infected with SARS-CoV-2.
+Nevertheless, it is worth noting that among over 3,000 subjects, whose third dose of the vaccine differed from the previous two (mix and match approach), only about 0.5% got COVID-19 during the follow-up, and none was hospitalized or admitted to ICU.
 Our results correspond well to the previous reports showing that the immunogenicity of a heterologous third dose boost was as good as, or better than homologous [22-25], especially in fighting against newer SARS-CoV-2 variants of concern [26].
 However, after the third vaccine dose, the same level of protection was achieved in both the homologous and heterologous COVID-19 vaccination regimens [27, 28].

 The Omicron variant, first identified in South Africa in November 2021 as highly transmissible, has become a globally dominant strain.
 The Omicron has raised significant global concern due to its large number of mutations, which may impact the effectiveness of vaccines and therapeutics.
-According to emerging real-world data, the VE of COVID-19 vaccines against symptomatic infection due to Omicron is lower than
+According to emerging real-world data, the VE of COVID-19 vaccines against symptomatic infection due to Omicron is lower than for the Delta variant, although all vaccines provide high levels of protection against hospitalization and death [29].
+However, several studies have shown that the decline in two-dose vaccine VE against Omicron could be increased or restored by a third vaccine dose [30], emphasizing the importance of booster vaccination.